granthughes1999/cellfinder_brainrender/README.md

 You can/should verify correct cell labling using napari .
 Please check out my napari repository for how to accomplish network retraining.

 All the output data from these files, will be saved to a folder titled mouseid_completed_analysis.
-This folder can be found inside the cellfinder_output folder that cellfinder created when you ran it. (this will be the file path you used in the varibles file of this repositry)
+This folder can be found inside the cellfinder_output folder that cellfinder created when you ran it (this will be the file path you used in the varibles file of this repositry).

 # Step 1